3-Ingredient Melt in Your Mouth Baby Back Rib Recipe

 • Take ribs out to the grill and place the ribs, sauced side down, and then slather the other side with bbq sauce.
 Leave on the grill for 7-10 minutes until the ribs are a bit charred and carmelized flip and do the same on the other side.

-• Take off the grill and serve.
+• Take off the grill and add one more coat of bbq sauce and then serve.

 What about Soaking or Boiling Ribs?